a-location-1/tender-buttons/_posts/2024-08-10-Project-Introduction.md

 4. *Data Analysis.* Design queries that pull meaning from the data.
 5. *Data Visualization.* Display the results of the analysis.

-The plan is to iterate through these steps multiple times, refining the process and using different tools to achieve better results.
-Here's my plan for iteration one:
+The plan is to iterate through these steps, refining the process and using different tools to achieve better results.
+Here's iteration one:

 | Stage      | Iteration One | Iteration Two | Iteration Three |
 | ----------- | ----------- | ----------- | ----------- |